MAJOR plans for the former Belvedere Hotel site in Bournemouth town centre have been unveiled.

 CGI from Bath RoadCGI from Bath Road (Image: Royal London Mutual)

-Architecture firm PRP, on behalf of Royal London Mutual, pointed out this shouldn’t be an issue given the number of tall buildings erected in recent years, including The Helm in Holdenhurst Road.
+Architecture firm PRP, on behalf of Royal London Asset Management Property, pointed out this shouldn’t be an issue given the number of tall buildings erected in recent years, including The Helm in Holdenhurst Road.

 Two of the 212 flats will be three-bedrooms, 12 will be studios, 97 are one-bedrooms and 101 are two-bedroom flats.